Skip to contents

 background_population --> hba1c["Include:<br>HbA1c measurements of ≥48 mmol/mol"]:::include

-hba1c --> drop_pregnancies_hba1c["Exclude:<br>HbA1c measurements during pregnancies, potentially as treatment for gestational diabetes mellitus"]:::exclude
+hba1c --> drop_pregnancies_hba1c["Exclude:<br>HbA1c measurements during pregnancies"]:::exclude

-background_population --> gld["Include:<br>Purchase(s) of glucose-lowering drugs"]:::include
+background_population --> gld["Include:<br>Purchase(s) of glucose-lowering drugs used exclusively for treatment of diabetes"]:::include

-drop_pcos --> drop_pregnancies_gld["Exclude:<br>GLD purchases during pregnancies, potentially as treatment for gestational diabetes mellitus"]:::exclude
+drop_pcos --> drop_pregnancies_gld["Exclude:<br>GLD purchases during pregnancies"]:::exclude

 background_population --> podiatrist_services["Include:<br>Diabetes-specific podiatrist services"]:::include